de-bund-bsi-tr-esor/tresor-ETSITS119512-transformator/tests/README.md

     - tst_500M.bin

 * import the both SoapUI projects into your running SoapUI instance:
-    * **S4-soapui-project.xml** - consists the mock service *S4-Mock-Service* which checks the incoming requests ans simulate a responses of a TR-ESOR-System.
+    * **S4-soapui-project.xml** - consists the mock service *S4-Mock-Service* which checks the incoming requests and simulate a responses of a TR-ESOR-System.
-    * **S512-soapui-project.xml** - consist three test suits, correpnding for functional, throughput and last tests.
+    * **S512-soapui-project.xml** - consist three test suits, corresponding to functional *S512-TestSuite*, throughput *S512-TestSuite-LT* and last tests *S512-TestSuite-Load*.

 * configure the access urls:
     * TR-ESOR Transformator - per default ist set to: *http://bsi-transformator:8080/tresor-transformator-service/ws/PreservationService*, you can change it in the SoapUI and assign the new URL to all test cases (please consult the SoapUI documentation, how to do that)
-    * S4-Mock - you can spacify which network interface should the mock service bind to (it could be localhost or the real IP adress of the host SoapUI isr running on).
+    * S4-Mock - you can specify which network interface should the mock service bind to (it could be localhost or the real IP adress of the host SoapUI isr running on).
 Per default, following settings will be used:
         * Host: bsi-transformator
         * Port: 8888
         * Path: /mockS4